 - Multiple Endings: Each pair has a good and bad end, making for a total of eight possible endings.

 - Mystical White Hair: Tirune has long, flowing white hair and is a powerful thousand-year-old dragon.

-- Rose-Haired Girl: Of course Rosemary has hair to match her name, and sweetness to match her hair.
+- Rose-Haired Sweetie: Of course Rosemary has hair to match her name, and sweetness to match her hair.

 - Romantic Vampire Boy: Well, dragon boy, but Tirune hits all the same beats as Twilight—older than he looks, longs for human blood but lives off fish and deer instead, insists being with him is too dangerous, and there's even a Distaff Counterpart dragon that does eat humans that Tirune protects Rosemary from.

 - Shout-Out: The "special thanks to" list in the credits includes thanks to Ganondorf Dragmire.

 - Smoking Is Cool: Crow mentions packing smokes, and goes off to take a smoke break near the beginning of their journey.

 - Stop and Go: The music cuts out briefly for a gag while Rosemary tells the story of Camellia.Rosemary: She could have married any man, but instead she was wooed by a terrifying dragon—[music stops] Er, no offense.